hussienibrahiem95/online-shop/README.md

 * Add new Product for Admins Only
 * View All Orders for Admins Only
 * Change Order Status for Admins Only
-* Search Orders By Email or its status for Admins Only
+* Search for Orders By Email or its status for Admins Only